 What Size Breast Implants are Best For Me ?

-The most important thing you can do to insure that you get the size implant you want is to express yourself clearly during consultation with Dr. Laverson.
+The most important thing you can do to get the size implant you want is to express yourself clearly during consultation with Dr. Laverson.
 The more he knows how you feel about proportion, cup size, upper breast fullness, projection, desired shape, cleavage, texture, and how you want your breasts to look and fit in clothing, the closer he will come to making you happy.
 Your lifestyle is important in this decision too: Very large breast implants may be burdensome if you’re physically active.
 Bringing pictures of breasts you like may be helpful.
 Try being consistent in your description: Some women ask for a full C bra size, but show pictures of DD breasts.
 These differences will be reconciled before your procedure as part of the consultation and planning process.

 Dr. Laverson’s approach to implant selection involves measurement of your body, examination of your skin characteristics, evaluation of your current breast size and shape, and understanding the size and shape you want your breasts to be.
 Implant volume is a function of implant dimensions (height, width, projection=profile, and shape).
 The four factors considered when choosing implant size are: